-If metering is not in place and verified via test, then an InSchedule internal bilateral transaction may be used to support any agreement between the generator owner and the transmission owner.
+If metering is not in place and verified via test, then an InSchedule internal bilateral transaction may be used to support any agreement between the Generation Owner and the Transmission Owner.
 This is an option PJM provides to the parties involved but is not a requirement.